-Challenge Islamophobia with Education
+Challenge Islamophobia Project

 Most teaching resources and teacher workshops about Islam and Muslims focus on increasing knowledge of religious texts, beliefs, and rituals rather than addressing the root causes of Islamophobia.
 This project addresses that gap by placing Islamophobia firmly within an American context and shared cultural history.
 The lessons are designed to avoid the need for a facilitator with specialized knowledge in Islamic studies, because the lessons do not intend to teach non-Muslims about the details of Islamic faith and practice.
-Rather, the lessons teach all of us to rethink what we know about the history of Muslims in the U.S., including the fact that Islamophobia is rooted in a history of racism.
+Rather, the lessons teach all of us to rethink what we know about the history of Muslims in the U.S., including the fact that Islamophobia is rooted in a history of racism and empire.